Some times there are so real sympathies as meeting for the first time we seem to find ourselves. – Alfred de Musset

 All of them are smiling, sometimes they are shy, but all of them have this in common: they have borderless open minds that hug the entire world with love and goodwill.

-Paris for Her‘s events and workshops are full of good intentions and positive vibes.
+A City for Her‘s events and workshops are full of good intentions and positive vibes.

 Not everything is said out loud, but you still hear all the good wishes from everyone attending.